 For my recipe, I went the easy and budget-friendly route (obvi) and opted for baked poppers with just enough bacon added in to give great flavor without making them over-the-top expensive.
 This jalapeño poppers recipe is easy enough for even a beginner to make, and tasty enough that you’ll be thankful you didn’t drop a ton of cash on ordering out!

+- Shop around for the best price.
 Luckily, jalapeños are usually some of the least expensive items in the produce aisle, but if you can’t find them for a good price at your local chain grocery store, look for a Hispanic or Latin grocery store where they’re guaranteed to be super affordable.
-Look for Jalapeños that are about 3 inches in length for this recipe.

 Jalapeño Poppers